spatie/laravel-mailcoach-docs-old/docs/package/api/subscribers.md

 ## Unsubscribe a subscriber

-To unsubscribe a subscriber's subscription to an email list, you can send a `POST` request to the `/mailcoach/api/subscribers/<id>/unsubscribe` endpoint
+To unsubscribe a subscriber's subscription to an email list, you can send a `POST` request to the `/mailcoach/api/subscribers/<id or encoded email>/unsubscribe` endpoint

 ```shell script
 $ MAILCOACH_TOKEN="your API token"